- As low as $299/Night

 Ruby Bell's is a hidden gem located on Society Street with double front porches and a giant magical tree in the front courtyard!
 A white picket fence marks the address adding ambiance and privacy to the double porches.
 As you walk to the end of the hallway, you will unlock the door leading passed a reading nook with a adore seat tucked away at the bottom of the staircase.
 At the top and to the right you'll see room No. 4 with two queen beds and a fireplace.

-The enormous windows and opulent blue ceiling give this room a calming ambience.
+The huge windows and chic blue ceiling give this room a calming ambience.
 Next door there's a marbled floor bathroom with 1920's patina clawfoot tub to soak or shower.
-This gorgeous bathroom is ideal for primping at the huge vanity and vintage stool.
+This alluring bathroom is ideal for primping at the enormous vanity and vintage stool.
 Room No. 2 has twin beds and an exposed brick wall to ceiling fireplace, bringing warmth into this welcoming room for two.

 Both of these rooms have access to the enclosed porch that travels the length of the building with a bench to sit and relax.
 Take the back door down to the garden but be careful on the outdoor stairway.
 To the left side of the staircase you will find a room to gather in with a galley kitchen featuring a full size refrigerator, retro apartment stove, dishwasher, and open shelving located on the exposed brick original to the home.